Selling Your Art?

 Oil on panel, 20 x 16 in., detail

-Relax; give them your full your attention.
-Don’t fidget as you look around the room at your own stuff.
+Don’t fidget or look around the room at your own stuff.
 Explain your work without over-explaining.

-Let them know you’re excited but not desperate about their owning it.
-The simple phrase, This is my job always scores big points.
+Show them that you’re excited, but not desperate, about the prospect of their owning it.
+The simple phrase, This is my job, always scores points.
 It shows commitment.

-Set your bottom line price and stick to it.
-It’s fine to be negotiable, but again, if you’re too soft you’ll devalue your work and lose collector confidence.
+Set your bottom-line price and stick to it.
+It’s OK to be negotiable, but if you’re too soft you’ll devalue your work and lose collector confidence.

 There are so many artists out there with both talent and success, reminding us that we don’t have to compromise.
 You can have integrity and a great career.

-You can have multiple careers at once.
-Or second, third and fourth ones.
+You can have two careers.
+Or third and fourth ones.

 Too many artists sound apologetic for having full-time jobs.
-News flash-earning a living is noble.
+News flash—making a living is noble.

-All artists need is some confidence, imagination, and to the point of this post, empathy for your clients.
+All we artists need is a little confidence, imagination, and, to the point of this post, empathy for our clients.

 And let’s please give Thomas Kincaid a break.
 He was just doing his thing.